 Load balancing distributes web traffic among multiple servers to prevent overload and enhance app performance and dependability.
 This technique employs methods like round-robin DNS, hardware or software load balancers, monitoring server health while directing requests according to factors such as load, latency, and capacity.
 Implemented properly, load balancing ensures high availability, scalability, and responsiveness for users.

+In JavaScript every function has its scope.
+It is a collection of rules for how variables are accessed and variables themselves.
+There are two types of scope, global and local.
+Global scope means variables declared outside of any function are accessible throughout the entire script.
+They can be accessed and modified from anywhere within the script.
 Local scope, on the other hand, refers to variables declared within a function.
 These variables are only accessible within the function in which they are declared, and they cannot be accessed from outside that function.

 In JavaScript, class-based inheritance and prototypal inheritance are two ways to create objects with similar properties and methods.
 The main difference between them is that a class defines a type, whereas a prototype is itself an object instance.
 In class-based inheritance, a child of a class is another type of definition that extends the parent with new properties and methods.
 In contrast, in prototypal inheritance, prototypes are object instances to which child instances delegate undefined properties.
 When an interviewer asks a frontend developer to describe the distinction between class and prototypal inheritance in JavaScript, the developer should explain that class-based inheritance defines types, while prototypal inheritance uses object instances to share properties and methods between objects.
 The developer should also mention that both approaches are optimized by modern JavaScript engines, and the difference in performance is negligible.